whatsinport

 Spanish is the main language.
 English is largely spoken in border cities with the United States as well as tourist destinations.

-In town you will find several internet cafes.
+In town you will find several cafes which offer free WiFi for customers.

 Opening Hours and Holidays: